onurbingol/NVIDIA-Omniverse-Azure-Operations-Twin/AUTOMATION.md

 1. [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) (Be sure to upgrade to the latest version via `az upgrade` -- at least 2.64.0)
 2. [Certbot](https://certbot.eff.org/)
 3. [OpenSSL](https://www.openssl.org/) (Probably included in your Linux distro)

-All of the automation was developed and tested in Ubuntu 24.04.01 running in [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
-There is nothing in the automation that specifically *requires* Linux, but running directly under Windows will likely require some modifications to commands, strings, etc.

 ### Deplyoment steps